ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/content-based-message-routing.md

     - Use the `is` check to check whether the response is a `ReservationResponse` and return it as is (i.e., reservation successful).

     - If the response is not a `ReservationResponse`, log the failure at `ERROR` level.
-Return a "NotFound" response if the response is a `http:ClientRequestError`, or an "InternalServerError" response if the response is a `http:ServerError`.
+Return a "NotFound" response if the response is an `http:ClientRequestError`, or an "InternalServerError" response if the response is an `http:ServerError`.

 You have successfully developed the required service.